davideruby/todo-cli/README.md

 ## Installation & Setup

-To get this CLI up and running on your system, follow these steps:
+To get this CLI up and running on your system, ensure you have installed `tsc` and then follow these steps:

 1. Clone the repository: